 DELIVERY . . .
-The Bonds will be tendered to the Initial Purchaser as a single typewritten, photocopied or otherwise reproduced bond for each maturity in fully registered form in the aggregate principal amount of \$2,465,000 payable to the Initial Purchaser or its representative as designated in the Official Bid Form, manually signed by the President and Secretary of the Board of Directors, or executed by the facsimile signatures of the President and Secretary of the Board of Directors, and approved by the Attorney General of the State of Texas and registered and manually signed by the Comptroller of Public Accounts of the State of Texas.
+The Bonds will be tendered to the Initial Purchaser as a single typewritten, photocopied or otherwise reproduced bond for each maturity in fully registered form in the aggregate principal amount of \$3,000,000 payable to the Initial Purchaser or its representative as designated in the Official Bid Form, manually signed by the President and Secretary of the Board of Directors, or executed by the facsimile signatures of the President and Secretary of the Board of Directors, or executed by the facsimile and manually signed by the Comptroller of Public Accounts of the State of Texas.
 Initial delivery will be at the designated office for payment of the Paying Agent in Austin, Texas.
 Payment for the Bonds must be made in immediately available funds for unconditional credit to the District, or as otherwise directed by the District.
-The Initial Purchaser will be given six business days' notice of the time fixed for delivery of the Bonds.
-It is anticipated that initial delivery can be made on or about November 17, 2020, and it is understood and agreed that the Initial Purchaser will accept delivery and make payment for the Bonds not later than 10:00 AM, CST on November 17, 2020 or thereafter on the date the Bonds are tendered for delivery up to and including December 16, 2020.
-If for any reason the District is unable to make delivery on or before December 16, 2020 then the District shall immediately contact the Initial Purchaser and offer to allow the Initial Purchaser to extend his offer for an additional thirty (30) days.
-If the Initial Purchaser does not elect to extend their offer within five (5) business days thereafter, then the Good Faith Deposit will be returned, and both the District and the Initial Purchaser shall be relieved of any further obligation.
+The Initial Purchaser will be given six business days' notice of the time fixed for delivery of the Bonds are tendered for delivery up to and including September 8, 2022.
+If for any reason the District is unable to make delivery on or before September 8, 2022 then the District shall immediately contact the Initial Purchaser and offer to allow the Initial Purchaser to extend their offer within five (5) business days thereafter, then the Good Faith Deposit will be returned, and both the District and the Initial Purchaser shall be relieved of any further obligation.

-DTC DEFINITIVE BONDS . . .
+DTC DEFINITIVE BONDS...
 The Bonds will be issued in book-entry-only form and registered in the name of Cede & Co. as the nominee for DTC.
 All reference herein and in the Official Statement to the bondholders or registered owners of the Bonds shall mean Cede & Co. and not the beneficial owners of the Bonds.
 Purchases of beneficial interests in the Bonds will be made in book-entry form in the denomination of \$5,000 principal amounts or any integral multiple thereof.
 Under certain limited circumstances, the District may determine to forego immobilization of the Bonds at DTC, or another securities depository, in which case, such beneficial interests would become exchangeable for definitive printed obligations of like principal amount.

-CUSIP Numbers . . .
-It is anticipated that CUSIP identification numbers will appear on the Bonds, but neither the failure to print or type such number on any Bond nor any error with respect thereto shall constitute cause for a failure or refusal by the Initial Purchaser to accept delivery of and pay for the Bonds in accordance with the terms of this Notice of Sale and Bidding Instructions and the terms of the Official Bid Form.
+CUSIP NUMBERS...
+It is anticipated that CUSIP identification numbers will appear on the Bonds, but neither the failure to print or type such number on any Bond nor any error with respect thereto shall constitute cause for a failure or refusal by the Initial Purchaser to accept delivery of and pay for the Bonds in accordance with the terms of this Official Notice of Sale and Bidding Instructions and the terms of the Official Bid Form.
 The Financial Advisor will obtain CUSIP identification numbers from the CUSIP Service Bureau, New York, New York prior to the date of sale.
 CUSIP identification numbers will be made available to the Initial Purchaser at the time the Bonds are awarded or as soon thereafter as practicable.
 All expenses in relation to the assignment, printing or typing of CUSIP numbers on the Bonds shall be paid by the District.